Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON04/LESSON04-location.md

-## Exercise 4 - Creating your Locations
+## Exercise 4 - Attaching a Player to your location

 ===========

 ## Objective
-Create a Location - where you can associate your playlists to devices.

 ## Tasks